 She called it “the spin cycle.”

 Every argument followed the same script.
-She’d bring up something that hurt her.
-He’d get defensive.
-She’d push harder.
-He’d shut down completely.
-Then she’d spiral into panic, crying and apologizing for things she didn’t do.
+She would bring up something that hurt her.
+He would get defensive.
+She would push harder.
+He would shut down completely.
+Then she would spiral into panic, crying and apologizing for things she did not do.

 By the end, the original issue was gone.
 She felt crazy.
 He felt attacked.
 And nothing changed.

-This wasn’t a story about a villain and a victim.
+This was not a story about a villain and a victim.
 It was a story about two people trapped in a pattern neither one could see.
 A pattern rooted not in cruelty, but in something much deeper.
 Their attachment wiring.

 Most people think of emotional manipulation as something a “bad person” does to a “good person.”
 But the science tells a different story.
 Much of what looks like manipulation in intimate relationships is actually driven by attachment fear.
 The desperate, primal fear of losing your connection to someone you love.

 Dr. Sue Johnson, the creator of Emotionally Focused Therapy (EFT), puts it simply.
 Love is not just a feeling.
-It’s a survival mechanism.
+It is a survival mechanism.
 Your brain treats your romantic partner the way a child’s brain treats a parent.
 As a source of safety in a dangerous world.

 When that safety is threatened, your brain panics.
-And panicking brains don’t fight fair.
+And panicking brains do not fight fair.

 The Three Attachment Styles